 Welcome to EDIT 3220, a class devoted to providing ideas and training on how to use technology in your K-5 grade classroom.
 You might want to bookmark this page, as it will be continuously updated with new information on assignments, as well as technology, throughout the semester.

-– You will need a Dropbox (or similar) account for this course.
+– You will need a Dropbox or Google Drive account for this course.

 - Book Creator

 - Puppet Pals 2

 - Stop Motion Studio (Example)